webdiscus/html-bundler-webpack-plugin/README.md

 <a id="option-entry" name="option-entry" href="#option-entry"></a>
 ### `entry`
-Type: `object` is identical to [Webpack entry](https://webpack.js.org/configuration/entry-context/#entry) plus additional `data` property.
+Type: `object` is identical to [Webpack entry](https://webpack.js.org/configuration/entry-context/#entry) plus additional `data` property to pass custom variables into the HTML template.

-Define your HTML templates in the entry option.
+Define all your HTML templates in the `entry` option.

 An HTML template is a starting point for collecting all the dependencies used in your web application.
 Specify source scripts (JS, TS) and styles (CSS, SCSS, LESS, etc.) directly in HTML.